Working with you, not just for you

 We used collaborative group exercises to sketch out solutions, then in teams voted on our favourite ideas.
 We then developed the best ideas into low fidelity wireframes as well as proposing a new Information Architecture (IA), using a card-sort exercise.

-Brining everyone together in this way, involving users in this process, allowed us to quickly develop a solution that we could take straight to the design and development phase.
+Bringing everyone together in this way, involving users in this process, allowed us to quickly develop a solution that we could take straight to the design and development phase.

-Involving Everyone in the Process
+Involving Everyone In The Process

 We took everything we learned during this Discovery phase to deliver an inclusive solution, which included an IA and fully functioning prototypes, including Wireframes to explore and elaborate on our proposed solution and Visual Designs to present the proposed visual layout.